santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 **4. Import table new_table to warehouse-dir**

 **Note: Default mappers: 4**
+**Note: If target-dir and warehouse-dir not passed then by defalut the imported data is stored in the home path of hdfs. i.e /table_name
 --num-mappers or -m decide how many mappers are used for importing data
 ```
 sqoop import \